symfony-x/.github/profile/README.md

 ### What!?

-Symfony-X is an attempt to make Symfony  THE web app FRAMEWORK for AI Development.
+SYMFONY-X is an attempt to make Symfony THE FRAMEWORK FOR AI Development.

+### Why!?

+Why not, for real!?

 <!--

 **Here are some ideas to get you started:**